🧬 Personalized Medicine: Health Tailored to Your DNA

 The Fight Against Cancer

 Oncology is a leader in the application of personalized medicine.
-Previously, cancer treatment was often like a lottery: patients underwent difficult courses of therapy without knowing if it would work.
-Now things are different:
+Previously, cancer treatment was often like a lottery: patients underwent harsh therapies without knowing if they would work.
+Now, things are different:

 - Tumors are studied at the genetic level.

-- Useless drugs and their side effects are eliminated.
+- Ineffective drugs and their side effects are avoided.

-For example, for breast cancer with the HER2 mutation, the drug trastuzumab is used—it hits the target precisely and saves lives.
+For example, the drug trastuzumab is used for breast cancer with the HER2 mutation—it hits the target precisely and saves lives.

 Medications Tailored to You